neha45556/geolocatedTweets/README.md

 Using Lucene we parsed the incoming tweets based on Username, Tweet text, Links, URL, and Title.

 ## Search Algorithm
 Vector space model with time relevance which decreases the score the more time that pass since the initial search.
+We chose this ranking algorithm because it is fairly simple to implement and run on our system.

 ## Build Index Using Lucene